JUARA POLICIES AND PROCEDURES

 Under no circumstances will the downline organization of divorcing spouses or a dissolving business entity be divided.
 Similarly, under no circumstances will JUARA split commission and bonus checks between divorcing spouses or members of dissolving entities.
 JUARA will recognize only one downline organization and will issue only one commission check per JUARA business per commission cycle.
 Commission checks shall always be issued to the same individual or entity unless otherwise changed in accordance with this Section 2.14.
 If the parties to a divorce or dissolution proceeding are unable to resolve a dispute over the disposition of commissions and ownership of the business, the CBC shall be involuntarily canceled.

 2.15 Succession.
-Upon the death or incapacity of a Consultant, his or her rights to bonuses and marketing position, together with Consultant responsibilities, shall pass to his or her successor in interest upon written application and upon JUARA’s receipt of all necessary documentation required by JUARA.
-The successor Consultant must execute a Consultant Application and Agreement and fulfill all responsibilities of the Consultant.
+Upon the death or incapacity of a Guide, his or her rights to bonuses and marketing position, together with Guide responsibilities, shall pass to his or her successor in interest upon written application and upon JUARA’s receipt of all necessary documentation required by JUARA.
+The successor Guide must execute a Guide Application and Agreement and fulfill all responsibilities of the Guide.

 2.16 Insurance.
 You may wish to arrange insurance coverage for your business.
 Contact your insurance agent to make certain you business property is protected.
-At no time can JUARA provide any insurance or other financial advice to any Consultants as each Consultant has his or her own unique circumstances as an independent contractor.
+At no time can JUARA provide any insurance or other financial advice to any Guides as each Guide has his or her own unique circumstances as an independent contractor.

 2.17 Actions of Household Members or Affiliated Individuals.
 If any member of your immediate household engages in any activity that would violate any provision of the Agreement, such activity will be deemed a violation by you, and JUARA reserves the right to take any disciplinary action pursuant to these Policies against you.
 Similarly, if any individual associated in any way with a corporation, partnership, trust, or other entity violates the Agreement, such action(s) will be deemed a violation by the entity and each of its owners, shareholders, members or management, and JUARA reserves the right to take disciplinary action against the entity and all individuals who own, operate, or manage the entity or the JUARA business.